phildam/UserManager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # User Manager
+open up powershell on windows and run command as bash ./run.sh ensure the mongo server and node docker are running copy the ip from the initial msg like tcp://192.168.59.100:port or run $Env:DOCKER_HOST in another powershell instance.

+go to browser and enter url --http://192.168.59.100:3001/user: to test

+note the ip may differ in your machine and my node app is mapped to port:3001

+go
 This repository contains a simple demo API built with NodeJS.
 The API is used to manage users in a MongoDB database.